hanjanghoon/DEER/README.md

 Use of these files for commercial purposes is not permitted.

-Redistribution, sharing, or public posting of these files is not permitted without explicit permission from the author.
+Redistribution, sharing, or public posting of these files is not permitted.